 SERIOUS BYLAW BREACH

-Edmonton, as an associate ABC member commission and Reid as its executive director have access to both services.
+Edmonton, as an associate ABC member commission and Reid as its executive director, both have access to both the boxing and MMA record services.
 Reid has taken seminars with the ABC on how to submit and retrieve records and is mandated by one of his two governing Edmonton combat sports bylaws to report all results and suspensions within two City of Edmonton business days.